Lung cancer research

 To improve effectiveness, combining ICI with cytokine therapies such as IL-21 represents a promising approach.
 This project aims to enhance IL-21 by testing a new artificially lab-made antibody that significantly enhances IL-21's antitumor effect, potentially overcoming its existing limitations and unlocking ICI for use in treating LUAD.

-Dr Zhian Chen’s Research
+Dr Zhian (Anthony) Chen’s Research

 In combining ICI and this new antibody, the immune system will be ‘boosted’.
 This occurs by targeting the T-cells so that they are less exhausted and better able to eradicate cancer cells, therefore suppressing cancer progression.